Moderate — Worry Is Starting to Cost You

 Jim Carrey

 Actor and comedian.
-Has openly discussed clinically significant anxiety and depression, including a period managed with medication.
+Has openly discussed notable anxiety and depression, including a period managed with medication.

 Adele